 Y’all there’s a reason that I’m always preaching about having multiple income streams.
 It is difficult to make a fulltime living only from illustrating children’s books.
 It can be done, obviously, but if you’re new to children’s book illustration and just building your career, assume that you won’t be part of that 28.7% and plan accordingly.

 Plan on having at least 2 or 3 income streams in your illustration business.
 Within any income stream, there’s an ebb and flow, so having more than one means you’re able to build financial success while still doing what you love.
-(If you’re new to illustration and need help building your career foundations, join Illustration Career Jumpstart this fall.)
+(If you’re new to children’s book illustration and need help building your career foundations, hop into Children’s Book Career Jumpstart to get started.)

 Now let’s look at total children’s book income for 2020: